-If the student is not satisfied with the decision per the Nursing Coordinator, the student may appeal to the School Director within five (5) school days of receipt of the Nursing Coordinator's decision.
-The School director may discuss the matter with the student and the Nursing Coordinator, and any other personnel he feels appropriate.
-The Director will provide a written decision to the student within (5) days of receipt of the appeal.
-The Director's decision will be final.
+If the student is not satisfied with the decision per the Nursing Coordinator, the student may appeal to the school President within five (5) school days of receipt of the Nursing Coordinator's decision.
+The school President may discuss the matter with the student and the Nursing Coordinator, and any other personnel he feels appropriate.
+The President will provide a written decision to the student within (5) days of receipt of the appeal.
+The President's decision will be final.